 You need to understand some basic terms to start.
 Gross year-to-date pay is everything you’ve earned so far before any amount has been removed, say for taxes.
 You can easily determine your Gross Monthly Income or GMI using the aids given on the forms, whether you get an hourly wage or an annual salary.

 You must list other sources of income.
 Think hard.
 Did Aunt Mabel leave you income from a trust?
 Did you receive bonuses in the past years?
 Do you get commissions or tips?
 (I’m talking to you, Wally Waiter.)
 Own property that you get rent on?
 Are you receiving a pension?
 What about Social Security Income (SSI) or Social Security Disability (SSD).
-Were you married before and receive spousal or child support?
+Were you married before and receive spousal?
 Your goal is to figure out your total income.

 The next step is to determine all your deductions.
 Some are readily apparent.
 Do you pay for health, life, or disability insurance?
 Deductions!
 Are you paying into a 401k, IRA, or pension?
 Ditto!
 Do you have Social Security payments taken from your check?
 Bam!
 And if you’re in business for yourself, you know you have more deductions there.